codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

   standardized interface

-- A reusable **application executive** that sequences the top-level component through the steps mentioned above
+- A reusable **application executive** that sequences the top-level component through a set of standardized *phases* corresponding to the steps mentioned above

 Different application domains may still require slightly different application executives, but this is much better than writing unique